hopeit-git/hopeit.engine/README.md

 ## Current status and roadmap

-- **UPCOMING FEATURES:**: In 0.3.0 we introduced the ability for hopeit.engine to use different Stream Manager implementations by configuration.
-We are planning to create plugins to provide a hopeit.engine base Stream Processing engine to replace Redis Streams to simplify operations in some Scenarios.
-This can also support Kafka integration in the future.
+- **UPCOMING FEATURES:**: In hopeit.engine 0.3.0 we introduced the ability for hopeit.engine to use different Stream Manager in order to simplify implementations by configuration.
+We are planning to create plugins to provide a hopeit.engine base Stream Processing engine to replace Redis Streams to simplify operations in some scenarios.
+Thanks to this, Kafka integration can be supported in the future.

-- **MAY 2021**: hopeit.engine version 0.3.0 released we moved some modules redis-storage, readis-streams, and fs-storage to independent plugins, Python 3.9 is supported.
-Please check [release-notes](docs/source/release-notes.rst) for minor breaking changes we made to configuration files.
+- **MAY 2021**: hopeit.engine version 0.3.0 released: we moved some modules redis-storage, readis-streams, and fs-storage to independent plugins, Python 3.9 is mow supported.
+Please check [release-notes](docs/source/release-notes.rst) for minor breaking changes made to configuration files.

 - **APRIL 2021**: hopeit.engine version 0.2.0 released with multipart uploads support, fixes and improvements over existing functionality.